 Bidding adieu to Arugam Bay, let’s head to the south coast of Sri Lanka to explore more beaches and partake in other exciting activities.
 Beware though that it’s a long ride as it takes nearly 6 hours to get here from Arugam Bay.

-Mirissa is a small town in the Matara District and is famous for its beaches.
-It is also one of the most sought after destinations in the world for blue whale watching.
+Mirissa is a small town in the Matara District that has one of the best beaches in Sri Lanka.
+It is also one of the most sought after destinations in the world for blue whale watching, which is one of the many fun things to do in Mirissa!
 It’s simply an incredible sight and a once in a lifetime experience!

 You know the kind of beaches you see on indescribably beautiful postcards, and you wonder whether it’s real or art?
 That’s Mirissa Beach!
 Sometimes, it can get crowded here during peak season, but that’s also when the weather is excellent.